 How to fix MySQL high CPU usage

-Majority web applications are database driven.
+Majority of the web applications are database driven.
 MySQL is a popular database server for open source applications, but we’ve seen that it can cause performance issues in the long run.

-MySQL databases grow in size, and tables get fragmented over time.
+MySQL databases grow in size, and tables fragment over time.
 This contributes to MySQL load spikes.
 So, protecting a server from MySQL high CPU issues requires close monitoring and periodic optimization.

 1. Initial server optimization